sugarlabs/sugar-docs/dev-environment.md

 Setup a development environment
 ===============================

-Sugar is made of several modules and it often depends on libraries which has not yet been packaged in linux distributions.
+Sugar is made of several modules and it often depends on libraries which have not yet been packaged in Linux distributions.
 To make it easier for developers to build from sources, we developed a set of scripts that automates builds and other common development tasks.

+Please note: The development environment requires Linux.
+If you are running Windows or iOS, you must launch a Linux virtual machine before continuing.

 First of all clone the sugar-build git repository